 Feel

-When we ask a beginning golfer about the feel of a sand wedge, we want them to gauge the club from the moment they first hold the club.
+When I ask a beginning golfer about the feel of a sand wedge, I want them to gauge the club from the moment they first hold the club.

 They should tell pretty quickly if the wedge is well made or poorly constructed, based on how the club feels as they hold and swing the club.